Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Security Evaluation

 \subsection{Hypercube-based quantum walks results}

 In this subsection, we analyze the security of our protocol when the underlying \ac{qws} are performed on the hypercube topology.
 In this configuration, the state space grows exponentially with $P$, reaching a dimension of $2^{P}$, in contrast to the linear growth $2P$ in the circle.
 As a result, the probability amplitude naturally spreads across many possible outcomes, reducing the likelihood that any single outcome becomes dominant.
-This wider distribution is expected to lower the value of $c$, thereby enhancing the protocol's security by making the quantum states more difficult to predict.
+This wider distribution is expected to lower the value of $c$, thereby enhancing the protocol's efficiency by making the quantum states more difficult to predict, since security itself already follows from privacy amplification.
 To allow a more precise comparison, we used the same parameters as in the circle-based simulations when evaluating the hypercube-based case.
-However, due to the limitations of the \texttt{AerSimulator} in the Qiskit environment~\cite{qiskit_aer}, we are unable to simulate hypercube-based \ac{qws} for $P > 13$.
+However, due to the limitations of the AerSimulator in the Qiskit environment~\cite{qiskit_aer}, we are unable to simulate hypercube-based \ac{qws} for $P > 13$.
 Therefore, we will compare the results for $P \leq 13$, as shown in Figure~\ref{fig:c_analysis_comparison}.